mapsync/scottsville-advisory/site/content/post/scottsville-city-council-meeting-monday-at-noon.md

 title: Scottsville City Council Meeting Monday at Noon
 draft: false
 date: 2021-03-07T05:33:07.145Z
-description: Scottsville City Council Meeting by Zoom Teleconference.
-Meeting carried Live on Scottsville City Facebook page.
+description: Zoom meeting will also be carried Live on Scottsville City Facebook page.
 ---
 The Scottsville City Council will meet in a Special Called meeting by Zoom teleconference.